-Federal Direct Loans are low-interest loans awarded to all students who are either U.S. Citizens or permanent residents.
+Federal Direct Loans are low-interest loans awarded to all students who are either U.S. citizens or permanent residents.
 In addition, the student must be enrolled at least half-time and not in default or overpayment on other federal financial aid.

 Amount of Eligibility

-- Freshman (0-29 units) - $3,500 + $2,000 in Direct Unsubsidized loans|
+|Freshman||0-29 Units||$3,500 + $2,000 in Direct Unsubsidized loans|

-- Sophomores (30-59 units) - $4,500 + $2,000 in Direct Unsubsidized loans|
+|Sophomore||30-59 Units||$4,500 + $2,000 in Direct Unsubsidized loans|

 |Junior & Senior||60 Units or More||$5,500 + $2,000 in Direct Unsubsidized loans.
 Actual amounts awarded may vary depending on other aid awarded to the student.|

-|Loan Type||Borrower Type||Loans first disbursed on or after 7/1/13 and before 7/1/14||Loans first disbursed on or after 7/1/14 and before 7/1/15|
+|Loan Type||Borrower Type||Loans first disbursed on or after 7/1/15 and before 7/1/16||Loans first disbursed on or after 7/1/16 and before 7/1/17|

-|Direct Unsubsidized||Graduate or Professional||5.41%||6.21%|
+|Direct Unsubsidized||Graduate or Professional||5.31%||6.00%|

-|Direct PLUS||Parents and Graduate or Professional||6.41%||7.21%|
+|Direct PLUS||Parents and Graduate or Professional||6.31%||7.00%|

 If you are awarded the Federal Direct Unsubsidized Loan, interest accrues while in school and you are responsible for paying the interest while you are in school.
-You may elect to defer the interest payments; however, Whittier College encourages students to make monthly payments to avoid capitalization.
+You may elect to defer the interest payments, however, Whittier College encourages students to make monthly payments to avoid capitalization.
 Capitalization is the adding of accrued interest to the principal balance at repayment.

 Your Federal Direct Loan funds will be sent in via EFT (Electronic Funds Transfer) and will be applied directly to your Whittier College student account.
 The first disbursement will arrive in the fall semester and the second disbursement in the spring.
-Entrance Counseling, a completed Master Promissory Note (MPN) and a completed Financial Aid Conditions and Authorization form are required before funds are allowed to disburse.
-Provided that the all financial aid requirements are complete, your Federal Direct Loan funds will be applied to your Whittier College student account seven days prior to the first day of class.
+Entrance Counseling, a completed Master Promissory Note (MPN), acceptance of the Financial Aid Conditions and Authorization as found in the Financial Aid section of your MyWhittier and a completed Cash Management form are required before funds are allowed to disburse.
+Provided that the all financial aid requirements are complete, your Federal Direct Loan funds will be applied to your Whittier College student account within a week of the first day of a semester.

 How To Apply for the Federal Direct Loan

-Students must have completed the Free Application for Federal Student Aid (FAFSA) for the appropriate year to be considered for this loan.
+1. Students must have completed the Free Application for Federal Student Aid (FAFSA) for the appropriate year to be considered for this loan.

-Accept your Federal Direct loan on your Whittier College financial aid award letter or accept the award at my.whittier.edu 'My Info.'
+2. Accept your Federal Direct Loan on your Whittier College financial aid award letter or accept the award on MyWhittier under 'For Students.'

-- Complete the Federal Direct Loan Master Promissory Note (MPN) online.
+4. Complete the Federal Direct Loan Master Promissory Note (MPN) online.